Maria Thereza Goulart: Life in exile

-After the deposition of Jango on April 1, 1964 by the military, the Goulart family was forced to live in exile.
+After the deposition of Jango on April 1, 1964, by the military, the Goulart family was forced to live in exile.
 Jango, Maria Thereza and their children lived in Uruguay.
 Later, Denise and João Vicente moved to London, while Jango and Maria Thereza went to Argentina, where Jango had business affairs.
 Jango died in the city of Mercedes on the night of December 6, 1976.
 The official version of his death is that he suffered a heart attack.
 This is uncertain as his body was not submitted for an autopsy and the attending physician wrote only the Spanish word enfermedad (sickness) as the causa mortis on his medical chart.
 He was buried in his native São Borja.
 Thirty thousand people attended his funeral, media coverage of which was censored by the military regime.
-Maria Thereza and her children were forbidden to return to Brazil until 1979's Amnesty law.
+Maria Thereza and her children were forbidden to return to Brazil until 1979's amnesty law.

 Amnesty

 On November 15, 2008, Maria Thereza and Jango received political amnesty from the Federal Government.
-The former First Lady will receive an indemnification of R$ 644,000 (around US$ 322,000) to be paid in pensions of R$5,425 (around US$2,712) per month for Jango being restrained from practicing his job as a Lawyer.
-She will also receive an indemnification of R$100,000 (around US$50,000) for the 15 years in which her family was forbidden to return to Brazil.
+The former First Lady would receive an indemnification of R$ 644,000 (around US$ 322,000) to be paid in pensions of R$5,425 (around US$2,712) per month, in compensation for Jango being prohibited from practicing his job as a lawyer.
+She also received an indemnification of R$100,000 (around US$50,000) for the 15 years when her family was forbidden to return to Brazil.

 Film

-Director Susanna Lira will make the film Vestida de Silêncio, whose production was scheduled to begin in 2021, which will review the story of João Goulart through the eyes of Maria Thereza.
+Director Susanna Lira will make the film Vestida de Silêncio, whose production was scheduled to begin in 2021, which will examine the life story of João Goulart through the eyes of Maria Thereza.